Directional testing for high-dimensional multivariate normal distributions: Numerical results in multiple-sample hypotheses (I) and (II)

-This section reports the limiting null distribution of the directional test (DT), the central limit theorem (CLT) test proposed by \cite{jiang:2013}, the log-likelihood ratio test (LRT), the Bartlett correction (BC) and the tests proposed by \cite{skovgaard:2001} (Sko1 and Sko2, respectively).
+This section investigates the Monte Carlo simulations referred to the hypotheses which are testing the equality of covariance matrices in $k$ independent groups and equality of multivariate normal distributions in $k$ independent groups.
+We reports the empirical distribution of $p$-values, the limiting null distribution, estimated size and power of the directional test, the central limit theorem test proposed by Jiang and Yang \cite{jiang:2013}, the log-likelihood ratio test ($W$), its Bartlett correction ($W_{BC}$) and the tests $W^*$ and $W^{**}$ proposed by Skovgaard \cite{skovgaard:2001}.
 The numerical results are based on $100,000$ replications.
-We obtain the limiting null distribution curve for the four chi-square approximations for LRT, BC, Sko1 and Sko2, and compare them with their corresponding theoretical chi-square distribution.
-Similarly, we plot the histograms of CLT that are used for the normal approximation proposed by \cite{jiang:2013} and compare them to the standard normal distribution $N(0,1)$.
-In particular, in order to compare the directional test with the main competitor CLT, we transform the directional $p$-value via the quantile function of a $N(0,1)$.
-Since the directional $p$-value is exactly uniformly distributed, this transformation should be exactly a $N(0,1)$.
+The empirical distribution of $p$-values for the six tests is examined by comparison with the Uniform$(0,1)$ distribution.
+We also obtain the simulated null distribution curve for the statistics $W$, $W_{BC}$, $W^*$ and $W^{**}$, and compare them with their corresponding theoretical chi-square distribution.
+Similarly, we compare the simulated null distribution of the central limit proposed by Jiang and Yang \cite{jiang:2013} with its asymptotic standard normal distribution.
+In order to compare the directional approach with its main competitor, the central limit theorem test, we transform the directional $p$-value via the quantile function of a $N(0,1)$.
+If the directional $p$-value is exactly uniformly distributed, this transformation should be exacted $N(0,1)$.

-For each hypothesis, we set $n=100$ and $\kappa=p/n=0.05,0.1,0.3,0.5,0.7,0.9$.
-Random samples of size $n$ are generated from the standard normal distribution $N_p(0_p,\bI_p)$.
-Figures \ref{SMsimulation: density null case1}-\ref{SMsimulation:density null case6} show that the DT outperforms the competitors in each simulation setting.
-The performance of the tests LRT, BC, Sko1 and Sko2 is more accurate than that of CLT when $p$ is small, such as $p=5,10$.
-However, the chi-square approximation for LRT, BC, Sko1 and Sko2 breaks down with increasing $p$, while the CLT proves reliable.